Best Carhartt Jackets - Fit, Warm Ratings, and Care Guide With Sizing Charts

 Lining

-The lining or insulation is the jacket’s interior material, which traps heat and air to provide warmth.
+The lining or insulation is interior material, which traps heat and air to provide warmth.
 Carhartt has an array of lining materials available.

 1. Quilted Flannel: Made of polyester tricot fabric that offers added breathability.